loopgazer/loopgazer.io-toolchain/README.md

 | `libarm_cortexM4lf_math.a`   | M4, Little endian, Floating Point Unit             |
 | `libarm_cortexM7lfsp_math.a` | M7, Little endian, Single Precision Floating Point |

-For example, when using `std::vector`s on a Teensy 4.x, which runs a Cortex-M7, the linker scripts seems to be missing `libarm_cortexM7lfsp_math.a`.
+For example, when using `std::vector`s on a Teensy 4.x, which runs a Cortex-M7, the linker seems to be missing `libarm_cortexM7lfsp_math.a`.

 As a workaround for those cases, the listed archives were extracted